harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-subscription-mgmt.md

 ---
-title: Manage CI subscriptions and licenses
+title: Manage subscriptions and licenses
-description: View and manage your CI subscriptions and licenses from within Harness.
+description: View and manage your CI subscriptions and licenses.
 sidebar_position: 70
 ---